 The concept would minimize delay for motorists to reduce the likelihood of spillover traffic or diversions to other streets.
-When delivery trucks or trash collector trucks block the motor vehicle lane, motorists would pass using the recommended center turn lane.
+Additional loading zones are recommended between Third Street and Sixth Street to allow for loading/unloading at predictable parking spaces.
 Santa Clara Avenue would not be considered a better alternative because it is narrower so does not have a center turn lane, is a major route for AC Transit, is not part of the San Francisco Bay Trail, is not located adjacent to both high schools and would not provide a cross island bikeway.
-The concept would have a net gain in on-street parking, and would reduce parking at strategic locations to provide additional marked crosswalks and better visibility, which improve safety for people walking across the street and bicycling.
-Unlike the Shore Line Drive/Westline Drive bikeway project, the City does not recommend reducing the motor vehicle travel lanes from four to two.
-This Central Avenue concept recommends reducing the motor vehicle travel lanes from four to three lanes.
+The concept would have a net gain in on-street parking, and would reduce parking at strategic locations to provide additional marked crosswalks and better visibility, which would improve safety for people walking, bicycling and driving across the street.